Look for someone who specializes in what you need, whose fees you can afford, and who you think you can work well with.

-If you already work with a tax accountant or financial advisor, they are a good resource.
-Even if they don’t have the specific knowledge to help with your estate planning, they can probably direct you to someone who can.
+If you already work with a tax accountant, financial advisor, or other financial planner, they are a good resource.
+Even if they don’t have the specific knowledge to help with your estate planning, they may direct you to someone who does.

-Attorneys need to pass the bar exam to practice law in an area and bar associations will have lists of their attorneys.
+All attorneys need to pass the bar exam to practice law in your area and the state bar association will have lists of their attorneys.
 To start, check the website of your local, county, and state bar associations.
-They may also tell you the the specialty of certain attorneys.
+They may also tell you the specialty of certain attorneys.

 Local and state laws regulate who can legally claim to be an attorney.
 You can be confident that the people in print, radio, or TV advertisements are actually lawyers or part of a firm that provides legal services.
 However, you should absolutely look up reviews of them online and check that they are experts in estate planning.

-It may sound tedious, but it’s important to talk with all your potential attorneys.
+It sounds tedious but it’s important to talk with all your potential attorneys.
 Estate planning is a personal process.
 You will be sharing personal information about your money and your plans for the time of your death.
 Having a strong attorney-client relationship will make things a lot easier.

 Start with a gut check.
-Does this person seem like someone you could work closely with, potentially for years?
-If not, then you may not want to force it.
+After talking, does this person seem like someone you could work closely with, potentially for years?
+If not, you may not want to force it.

-Here are seven other questions you should ask a prospective lawyer:
+Here are 7 questions you should ask a prospective estate lawyer:

 In some cases, attorneys provide a one-off service, such as creating a will or trust document.
 If you want to review the plan or make changes, you’ll need to reach out.
 Others provide you with annual (or more frequent) updates to your plan.
 This will cost more but extended planning services can be useful later in life.

-Whichever estate planning attorney you work with should also represent your estate in court during the probate process.
-It's possible for another attorney to handle that, but working with someone who already knows your estate will makes the process smoother.
+You may also want to look for an estate planning attorney who will represent your estate in court during the probate process.
+It's possible for another attorney to handle that, but working with someone who already knows your estate could make the process smoother.

-After step two, you’ve probably eliminated some attorneys who didn’t seem like a good fit.
-At this point, make sure to recheck all of their fees.
-You should understand everything they’re going to charge you and what those charges cover.
+After step two, you’ve probably eliminated attorneys who didn’t seem like a good fit.
+At this point, go over the remaining attorneys on your list.
+Recheck all of their fees to see who you can reasonably afford.
+Make sure you understand everything they’re going to charge you and what those charges cover.

-Finally, make sure to recheck reviews of each attorney.
-Look at reviews online.
-Try to talk with people who have worked with them.
+Recheck reviews of each attorney and try to talk with people who have worked with them.
 That could include a client or even another attorney.
 Again, talking to people at your local probate court can help.
 Attorneys who are difficult to work with or who treat people poorly will likely develop such a reputation quickly with their peers.